 - Monitor STIP implementation.
-(RPA & LTF) - Monitor planning, design, and construction of improvement projects on SR 49 widening between the Wolf/Combie Road intersection and Grass Valley.
+(RPA & LTF) - Monitor planning, design, and construction of improvement projects on SR 49 widening between the Wolf/Combie Road intersection and Grass Valley, to ensure consistency with the adopted Transportation Improvement Program.
 (RPA & LTF) - Encourage interagency coordination necessary to identify and develop new RTIP projects.
 (RPA & LTF) - Communicate and coordinate with Caltrans to identify and implement incremental projects (such as an interim 3-lane cross section) to accelerate the safety improvements to the SR 49 corridor between Grass Valley and the Combie/Wolf Road intersection.
 (RPA & LTF) - Participate with Caltrans in developing the SR 49 Corridor System Management Plan.
 (RPA & LTF) - Coordinate with Caltrans regarding Interregional Transportation Improvement Program (ITIP) participation in STIP funded projects in Nevada County.
 (RPA & LTF)